 Calculating Your Estate’s Value

 Calculating the value of your estate is a critical step in inheritance tax planning.
-The total value of the estate is determined after settling debts and liabilities.
+The total value of the estate is determined after settling debts and liabilities, resulting in the net estate.
 This includes the worth of all items, such as properties, bank balances, and personal belongings, as of the date of death.

 For joint assets, the deceased’s share is calculated by dividing the asset’s value among the owners, with deductions based on ownership type.
+Only the deceased’s share is considered part of your estate.
 Utilizing an online inheritance tax checker can provide an estimated estate value and help determine potential tax liabilities.

 Who Pays Inheritance Tax?

 The responsibility to pay inheritance tax typically falls on the individual managing the estate, usually the executor if there is a will, or the administrator if there is no will.
-The executor must ensure that the inheritance tax bill is settled before any assets can be distributed to the beneficiaries.
+The executor is responsible for settling the IHT bill and must ensure that the inheritance tax bill is settled before any assets can be distributed to the beneficiaries.
+In most cases, the estate pays IHT, not the beneficiaries, except in certain situations such as lifetime gifts.

 When to Pay Inheritance Tax

-Inheritance tax must be paid by the end of the sixth month following the individual’s death.
+Inheritance tax must be paid by the end of the sixth month following the individual’s death; this is the tax to pay on the estate.
 Payments should be initiated before obtaining probate if the estate is not considered ‘excepted’.
 At least a portion of the inheritance tax must be settled before probate can be issued.

 Late payments can result in interest charges applied by HMRC.
 To manage this, payments on account can be made before determining the exact inheritance tax amount.